Anahkiasen/flatten/README.md

 // The Laravel event from which Flatten will start caching from 'hook'         => 'laravel.started: application',

-// The different pages to ignored when caching
+// The different pages to be ignored when caching
 // They're all regexes so go crazy
 'ignore'       => array(),